13 Crucial Criteria for Your Agency’s Developer Hiring Process

 This one is pretty much a given.

-Unless you’re looking for entry-level developers, then experience should be one of your top priorities during the hiring process.
+Unless you’re looking to fill entry-level developer positions at your agency, then experience should be one of your top priorities during the hiring process.

 Because a developer position isn’t like most jobs.